 To teach students [1] advanced reasoning skills, [2] a selection of the classic philosophical theories that dominate the field called "Marxism", [3] the contemporary debates, impact and appropriation of those theories and ideas, [4] advanced comparative and evaluative skills.
-Outcomes:

-- analyse and evaluate one or more classic theories from the field called "Marxism" in depth and in detail: - analyse and evaluate the debates, impact and appropriation of such theories by contemporary philosophers; - express the results of their analyses and evaluations clearly and systematically in philosophical essays.
+- analyse and evaluate the debates, impact and appropriation of such theories by contemporary philosophers; - express the results of their analyses and evaluations clearly and systematically in philosophical essays.